Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Explained Eric, "The Slade tour helped us a lot.
 Chas Chandler came up and told us he dug the band but that our clothes weren't colourful enough, so we started to get into that end of things.
 After a while the shape throwing became automatic and the music was all we worried about."

-It was late 1972 and the band were still growing their reputation when they released their second album, which was rushed.
+It was late 1972 and the band were still growing their reputation when they released their second album, Shades of A Blue Orphanage, which was rushed.
 Said Eric, "we really weren't that happy with it.
 Then at a rehearsal one day we were having a break for a cuppa tea and Phil started to play Whiskey In The Jar on a Stratocaster and singing into the mic.
 Brian and I were just sitting there bored.
 Ten minutes later Phil was still going on with this thing, so we joined in."
 Although it started out as a joke and a bit of a laugh, the band's version of the Irish ballad stuck and they released it as a single, and the rest, as they say, is history.
 Whiskey in the Jar became a multi national hit for the band and put them on the musical map.
-At the time, they were still playing Irish Ballrooms and hotels.
+At the time, they were still playing Irish ballrooms and hotels.

 In 1973, the band completed their album, Vagabonds of the Western World, on which they included Jan Schelhaus on keyboards for several of the tracks, as well as using Radio Luxembourg's Kid Jensen for narration on Hero and the Madman.